 And at this time has more meaning than in any time because of the state of the world – on many different levels.
 We’re now fully emerged in a pandemic that doesn’t want to leave and the way this has impacted those who want to tell stories or find writing therapeutic (or whatever drives particular playwrights) is fascinating.

 It is also the diversity of the participants, not only in age and gender but also in race or cultural group – all of which have an impact on the stories they tell.

 Teksmark is an initiative started by the artistic director of the KKNK, Hugo Theart, because he wanted to encourage new writers to feed the festivals of the future.
-But as the event became more and more established, Baxter CEO Lara Foot argued for the inclusion of all the official languages.
+But as the event became more and more established, everyone agreed that they had to expand with the the inclusion of all the official languages.
 This has made a huge difference which throws up many different issues, with language, claiming stories and diversity all part of the mix.

 As I wrote last year, a clutch of debut plays are selected for possible further development and short extracts are featured by selected directors and casts.

 For me the impact was felt in a quiet confidence that emerged strongly this year.
 It was as if young voices (especially of black and brown writers) have claimed their stories.
 As one of the participants remarked before presenting her play, in the past, it was as if they were explaining themselves to white people.

 This time she wanted to write on blackness.
 That’s a huge shift in a country with our past, and everyone benefits.
 The more people show their truth, the more understanding and empathy is fostered, one of the strengths of theatre and storytelling.

 Staahn Uit die Water Uit by mercy Kannemeyer (left) and Semels by Miandra Hayward.